ThemisProkos/Electronics-and-VLSI-design/Electronics-Projects/Project-1:MOS Transistor I-V Characteristics Analysis/README.md

 * `/src`: Contains the SPICE netlists (`.sp`) and LTspice files (`.asc`).
 * `/models`: Includes the TSMC technology library files.
 * `/plots`: Graphical representations of the $I-V$ characteristics exported from the simulator.
+* `/pdf`:Contains the final report of the project.

 ## How to Run
 1. Load the simulation files in **LTspice** or any SPICE-compatible simulator.